 #5 Choose a Specific Delivery Time

 Some retailers will offer delivery windows options.
-They may range anywhere from within an hour to between a block of hours, such as anticipated delivery window between 10 AM – 3 PM.
+They may range anywhere from within an hour to between a block of hours, such as an anticipated delivery window between 10 AM – 3 PM.
 Once your mail is delivered, make sure to pick it up promptly and take it inside your home and away from any potential porch pirates view.

 #6 Opt for Electronic Documents

-Instead of getting important documents send via mail, consider opting for electronic documents.
+Instead of getting important documents to send via mail, consider opting for electronic documents.
 This not only keeps your information secure, but it also prevents unnecessary paper waste.

 #7 Get Your Packages Insured